 Way back in 1985, if you can believe it, I applied for and received a card called the Citi ThankYou Preferred (no space in thank you, because spaces are apparently not cool).
 I don’t remember what it initially offered in terms of points, but it was never a particularly great card.
 But at some point, it began offering two points on restaurants and entertainment.
 The entertainment category was especially good, because it was interpreted very broadly.

-Nonetheless, I began eyeing the Citi Double Cash card.
+Nonetheless, lately I began eyeing the Citi Double Cash card.
 Two points on dining and entertainment was fine, but obviously two points on everything would be better.
 So when Citi emailed me, offering to upgrade my dusty old ThankYou card to a shiny new Double Cash card, how could I say no?
 Especially because it had been announced that the cash back on the Double Cash card could be transferred to ThankYou points and used for travel.
 The Double Cash is a great companion to the Citi Premier card, which offers 3 points on gas, groceries, flights, dining, and hotels.
 Use the Premier for those categories, and the Double Cash for everything else, and you’ll earn enough points for a round trip, first class flight to Hawaii every year just with your normal spending.
 If you really want to squeeze out every point, you can create a Citi Card Trifecta by adding the Citi Rewards+ card, which rounds up every purchase to 10 points.
 Admittedly, kind of ridiculous.
 If you started every working day of the year with a $2 coffee, you’d only earn 2,200 points.
-But, what the heck; it’s better than the 880 points you’d earn without the Rewards+ card.
+But, what the heck; it’s better than the 880 points you’d earn without the Rewards+ card, and it also offers 10% points back for any points you redeem.

 Au contraire mon frère.
 The ThankYou card was already gone from from my Citi dashboard, replaced by the Double Cash card, even though I didn’t yet have it and hadn’t activated it.
 Still, I used the ThankYou card on my next trip to the grocery store, but the charge showed up on the Double Cash card.